Vijayvignesh1226/cryptocurrency/README.md

 - Redux Integration: State management is handled efficiently with React Redux and the Redux Toolkit.
 - Routing: Smooth navigation is enabled through React Router Dom.

-## Deployment

-The Cryptoverse application has been successfully deployed and is accessible using the following link: [Cryptoverse Deployment](https://shiny-kulfi-15a9d5.netlify.app/)

 ## Dependencies